-1. A master's degree from an institution fully accredited by one of the recognized accrediting agencies;

-2. A Class AA valid, renewable teaching certificate, or its equivalent, and a Master's degree in a related field; Ed.S. applicants seeking the career level track who hold a current administrator's Educator License must provide documentation of that license.

-3. A grade point average of 3.25 on coursework completed for the master's degree;

-4. A documented Praxis Core/Writing score of 162 or higher must be submitted (provided that the average score of the accepted cohort of candidates meets or exceeds the 50th percentile).

-- 5. Three years of school related work experience; - 6.
+- 1. A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - 2.
+A Class AA valid, renewable teaching certificate, or its equivalent, and a Master's degree in a related field; Ed.S. applicants seeking the career level track who hold a current administrator's Educator License must provide documentation of that license. - 3.
+A grade point average of 3.25 on coursework completed for the master's degree; - 4.
+A passing score on a department-administered writing proficiency assessment OR a documented Praxis Core/Writing score of 162 or higher must be submitted. - 5.
+Three years of school-related work experience; - 6.
 A letter of recommendation from the current school administrator that addresses the candidates' ethics, leadership abilities and potential, collegiality, and ability to perform in the K-12 setting.